mixxxdj/manual/source/chapters/user_interface.rst

   sync to samplers and samplers can only sync to decks.
 The sync target for samplers is:

+  * The sync leader, identified by the lit sync-lock button and the crown symbol.
   * The first deck (in numerical order) that is playing a track with a detected beatgrid, and has a rate different than zero.
   * The first deck (in numerical order) that has a track loaded with a detected